REMINDER: Following the chronology of steps allows you to easily access the information you need to apply for a visa.

-When your trip includes several destinations, the Member State authorised to process your visa is the one whose territory constitutes the main destination of your journey in terms of length.
-If the main destination can not be determined, the Member State authorised to process your visa application is the one on whose external border the applicant intends to enter.
+When visiting several countries, the competente Member State is the one whose territory constitutes the main destination of your journey in terms of duration.
+If the main destination can not be determined, the competente Member State is the one the applicant intends to enter first.

-In this case, the authorised Member State is the one whose territory constitutes the main destination of the journey in terms of length.
+In this case, the authorised Member State is the one whose territory constitutes the main destination of the journey in terms of duration.

 Certain types of visa require special checks (e.g. civil status, etc.) or consulting different French authorities, which may extend the processing time.

 Those applying for a visa must cover the administrative costs (i.e. costs linked to processing your application) i.e. €80 for short-stay visas and €99 for long-stay visas.
 In certain cases, certain categories of applicants may be wholly or partially exonerated from paying these fees (children under six years of age, children aged between six and twelve years of age, spouses of French nationals, students whose applications have been inspected by a study centre in France, etc.).
 Visa fees are not reimbursed even if your application is refused or you withdraw your application.

 I have dual/triple nationality.
 Which passport should I use when applying for my visa?

 You must use the passport you intend to travel with.
 When you fill in the application form, you must indicate your original nationality as well as your current nationality (i.e. that shown on your passport).